One of the most common mistakes we see in SEO is trying to optimize the homepage for every keyword you want to rank for.

 4. Conversions On The Homepage

-This is more of a personal preference, but I really like to use our homepage to focus on conversions vs rankings.
+On top of that, while this is more of a personal preference, I really like to use our homepage to focus on conversions vs rankings.

 To me, our homepage gets hit more and more as our brand grows, and I want the freedom to do whatever I want with it vs. needing to put 2000 words of text on it to try and rank for a certain keyword.